lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 When used in a OneAsymmetricKey type, the privateKey OCTET STRING contains the raw octet string encoding of the 64-octet seed.
-The publicKey field SHOULD be omitted because the public key can be compute as noted earlier in this section.
+The publicKey field SHOULD be omitted because the public key can be computed as noted earlier in this section.

 <aside markdown="block">